efrecon/devenv-code-tunnel/README.md

 This project implements encapsulated development environments to be run in containers or microVMs.
 Environments are designed to be accessed through tunnels from, e.g., Visual Studio Code.
-Provided you have `docker` or `podman` installed on a host—and perhaps [`krun`][krun]—the following one-liner will create a volume called `devenv` and restrict access to the `efrecon` user at GitHub.
-Feel free to change to your username!
-You can audit the wrapper script [here](./devenv.sh).
+Provided you have `docker` or `podman` installed on a host, and optionally [`krun`][krun].
+The following one-liner will create a volume called `devenv` and restrict access to the `efrecon` user at GitHub.
+Replace `efrecon` with your GitHub username.
+Audit the wrapper script [here](./devenv.sh).

 ```bash